 I also was reunited with one of the finest horseman I've ever met, but this time, I was mentally available to finally appreciate what he was offering.
 He helped me re-evaluate my underlying basic thought and interaction with the horses.
 And although for many years I had survived riding the crazy or unpredictable hrose, I now had to re-evaluate everything I thought I knew, in terms of the quality of the partnership between the horse and I.

-I now travel as a clinician throughout the United States and world wide during the winter months; in the summer I'm based at The Equestrian Center, LLC in Sandpoint, ID offering lessons, training and Full Immersion Clinics.
-For the past 14 years I’ve used Yuma, AZ as my winter base.
+I now travel as a clinician throughout the United States and world wide during the winter months; in the summer I'm based at The Equestrian Center, LLC in Sandpoint, ID offering lessons, individualize training programs for the horse and rider along with Full Immersion Clinics.
+For the past 16 years I’ve used Yuma, AZ as my winter base.

-By now my experience has allowed me to step back and “see” more of the whole picture; I use a mixture of ideas and theories that I've developed to hone my personalized training and teaching style for horses and students, whether competitive or pleasure riders.
+By now my experience has allowed me to step back and “see” more of the whole picture; I use a mixture of my own experiences to develop my Alternative Horsemanship philosophies and teaching theories and teaching style for horses and students, whether competitive or pleasure riders.
 My goal of achieving a horse's mental availability so that they are open to having a "conversation" while we work together is the foundation of my teaching principles.
 From watching, clinicing, and auditing with quality horse folks throughout the world, and mostly from the horses themselves, it has become abundantly clear that winning over a horse’s mental availability completely changes the entire relationship.
 I encourage riders of all experiences and disciplines to peruse this website and also to visit my blog for more on my training theories and philosophies!